marshallracer/osu-wine-install-script/README.md

 The most relevant for you if you want to install osu in a non-default location would be `WINEPREFIX="/your/path/for/osu" ./install-osu`

+# Platforms
+This guide is focused and optimized for Arch Linux and other distros based on it (e.g. EndeavourOS, etc.)

 # Pre-installation notice
 This is 100% relevant to nVidia/Intel GPUs.
 AMD GPUs should be fine but in case any issues come up refer to this.